 BrainCheck platform’s cognitive assessment battery

 BrainCheck is equipped with five standards assessments for cognitive health, including the Stroop Test.
 Physicians and clinicians can also extend or customize their array of tests and assessments to best meet the needs of their patients.
-Get a free trial of BrainCheck for 30 days to learn hands-on how it can improve your practice.
+Schedule a demo to learn hands-on how it can improve your practice.